binsync/binsync.net/_docs/getting_started/install-validation.md

 Take note of the variable names & types, and the comments.
 This will look different per-decompiler, but the symbols and types should line up for the most part.

-For more general use, tips, and advice, see our [Wiki Manual](https://github.com/angr/binsync/wiki/Manual) for full help.
+For more general use, tips, and advice, see our [Use Guide](../fundamentals) for full help.